bhisaac/5eFP/5eFP-SRD-V0.1.md

 >*Small elemental, neutral*
 >- **Armor Class** 15

-Level 2 creates have an AC of 15.
+Level 2 creatures have an AC of 15.

 >- **MAX Wounds** 1